Transcriber: nvidia/parakeet-tdt-0.6b-v2, sat-12l-sm, and large-v3-turbo

 There's two principal things that concern me.

-In the world, because humans are big animals, and we need a lot of clean air and not overly warm world.
+One is Trump's unwillingness to even acknowledge climate change, which is our only real existential threat in the world because humans are big animals and we need a lot of clean air and not a really warm world.

 Secondly, there was a book written, How Democracies Fail.

-And one of the principal parts of the book indicated that if the two political parties in Congress can cooperate, they can get the work of democracy done.
+And one of the principal parts of the book indicated that if the two political parties in Congress yet can cooperate, they can get the work of democracy done.

 Okay.

-Arthur is in Winter Garden, Florida and is optimistic about Trump's next term.
+Arthur is in Winter Garden, Florida, and is optimistic about Trump's next term.

 Good morning, Arthur.